-I love these resources because they can be used in so many different ways.
+I love these writing units because they can be used in so many different ways.
 They offer opportunities for students to practice opinion writing as a whole class, in small groups, as a literacy center activity, for homework, or as a meaningful activity for when they have a substitute teacher!

 Be on the lookout for my next post that will focus on the final genre… Narrative Writing!
-I’ll share information and tips for teaching narrative writing, as well as give you details about my Narrative Writing Mini-Units for kindergarten, first and second grade students!
+I’ll share information and tips for teaching narrative writing, as well as give you details about my Narrative Writing Units for kindergarten, first and second-grade students!

 -SHOP THIS POST-